 Three of the country's universities are particularly held in high regard – the University of Cape Town (UCT), The University of Stellenbosch and the University of the Witwatersrand (Wits).

-Other good universities outside of the country's two main urban centres include Rhodes University in Grahamstown, and the University of Pretoria in the province of Gauteng.
+Other good universities outside the country's two main urban centres include Rhodes University in Grahamstown and the University of Pretoria in the province of Gauteng.

 Distance learning and vocational colleges in South Africa